Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 Specialized replica websites sell the Panerai Luminor Marina for about $150.00 which, sadly, is out of my price range.
 At the time, DHgate offered them for ninety dollars.
 I checked out Wish.com and discovered they stocked the same watch and had priced them at fifteen dollars.
 I immediately submitted an order.

-The watch arrived, well protected in a Styrofoam.
-It looked so good, I returned to Wish.com and purchased a second timepiece for myself.
+The watch arrived, well protected in Styrofoam.
+It looked so good that I returned to Wish.com and purchased a second timepiece for myself.

 Both watches include a date display.
 One timepiece featured a second-hand subdial.